Point Source Detection with Fully-Convolutional Networks: Performance in Realistic Simulations: Simulations

 \section{Simulations}

-In this work, we make use of realistic simulated maps of the microwave sky.
-The simulations correspond to sky patches at 143, 217 and 353 GHz, the central channels of the \textit{Planck} mission, with $pixsize=90$ arcsec (a round number close to the 1.72 arcmin used in the \textit{Planck} maps \citep[npix=2048 in the \texttt{HEALPIX} all-sky pixelization schema,][]{GOR05}.
-For memory and speediness reasons, we use patches of $128\times128$ pixels, a trade of between density of bright sources per patch and size.
-We tested anyway that using bigger patches ($256\times256$) does not alter our statistical results or our conclusions.
+In this work we make use of realistic simulated maps of the microwave sky.
+The simulations correspond to sky patches at 143, 217, and 353 GHz, the central channels of the \textit{Planck} mission, with $pixsize=90$ arcsec, a round number close to the 1.72 arcmin used in the \textit{Planck} maps \citep[npix=2048 in the \texttt{HEALPIX} all-sky pixelisation schema;][]{GOR05}.
+For reasons of memory and speed, we use patches of $128\times128$ pixels, a trade-off between density of bright sources per patch and size.
+We also tested that using bigger patches ($256\times256$) does not alter our statistical results or our conclusions.

-First, a catalogue of radio PS is simulated at each frequency independently by following the model by \citet{TUC11}.
+First, a catalogue of radio PSs is simulated at each frequency independently by following the model by \citet{TUC11}.
 The flux density limit is $1$ mJy at all the frequencies.
-From the simulated catalogue we then create the simulated PS map and convolve it with the FWHM of the instrument \citep[7.22, 4.90 and 4.92 arcmin at 143, 217 and 353 GHz respectively;][]{PLA18_I}.
+From the simulated catalogue we then create the simulated PS map and convolve it with the FWHM of the instrument \citep[7.22, 4.90, and 4.92 arcmin at 143, 217, and 353 GHz, respectively;][]{PLA18_I}.

-In order for the simulations to be realistic at these frequencies, we need to take into account fluctuations due to high redshift infrarred PS \citep[massive proto-spheroidal galaxies in the process of forming most of their stellar mass,][]{Gra04, Lap06, LAP11, CAI13} too faint to be detected one by one.
-Such contamination \citep{Bla98, Lag03, Dol04} is dominant at few arcmin resolution and it is called the Cosmic Infrared Background \citep[CIB;][]{Pug96,Hau01,Dol06}.
+In order for the simulations to be realistic at these frequencies, we need to take into account fluctuations due to high redshift infrared PSs \citep[massive proto-spheroidal galaxies in the process of forming most of their stellar mass;][]{Gra04, Lap06, LAP11, CAI13} too faint to be detected one by one.
+Such contamination \citep{Bla98, Lag03, Dol04} is dominant at resolutions of a few arcmin , and is called the cosmic infrared background \citep[CIB;][]{Pug96,Hau01,Dol06}.
 We use the software \texttt{CORRSKY} \citep{GN05} to simulate a sample of galaxies with a particular clustering properties, described by their angular power spectrum \textit{P(k)}.
-We adopt the power spectrum and the source number counts (different at each frequency) given by the \cite{LAP11} and \cite{CAI13} models.
+We adopt the power spectrum and the source number counts (different at each frequency) given by the \cite{LAP11} and \cite{CAI13} models, respectively.